Asprey: Leather goods

 The men's collection includes wallets, cardholders and travel watch cases.
 Other items include briefcases and backgammon boards.

-Asprey's signature silhouettes, have been carried by Prime Minister, Margaret Thatcher, Elizabeth Taylor and many worn on the Red Carpet at prestigious events.
+An Asprey bag owned by Margaret Thatcher was sold at auction in 2011.

 Silver

 Asprey offers classic and contemporary silver pieces – such as sterling silver cocktail shakers, in traditional and contemporary, novel designs such as the Rocket cocktail shaker and many barware accompaniments.

 Asprey also produce children's items, including tooth boxes, picture frames and rattles.

 Trophies

-Asprey have designed and manufactured sporting trophies, including the Race To Dubai trophy and the Dubai World Championship (DWC) trophy.
-In addition, Asprey is responsible for crafting the ICC cricket trophies, Wimbledon championship runner-up and winner's salvers, the Arab Club Champions Cup trophy as well as the FA Cup, and Premier League medals.
+Asprey have designed and manufactured sporting trophies, including the Race to Dubai trophy and the Dubai World Championship (DWC) trophy.
+In addition, Asprey is responsible for crafting the ICC cricket trophies, Wimbledon championship runner-up and winner's salvers, the Arab Club Champions Cup trophy, as well as the FA Cup, and Premier League medals.
+Asprey has also crafted the Formula 1 Grand Prix trophies for the British and French races, the Soccer Aid for UNICEF Perpetual Shield, the Epsom Derby Stakes trophy, the LIV Golf tournament trophies, and the Gallagher Premiership Rugby trophy.

 Books

 The Asprey fine and rare book tradition evolved from the early 1900s when small compendia of reference books were produced.
 However, it was not until the Second World War, when raw materials were in such short supply, that Asprey began to offer second-hand and antiquarian books.
 Following the war, this practice was further developed to include a range of books, old and new, that were bound by Asprey, thus augmenting the company's tradition in leather goods.
-Today, Asprey offers a range of first and limited editions, many in their original bindings and some if appropriate, in leather bindings customised by Asprey.
+Today, Asprey offers a range of first and limited editions, many in their original bindings and some, if appropriate, in leather bindings customised by Asprey.